EXISTS Operator in SQL Server with Examples

 SELECT Statement using NOT EXISTS

 The SQL Server EXISTS Operator can also be used with the NOT operator.
-This will work as opposite to the EXISTS Operator.
+This will work as opposed to the EXISTS Operator.
 See the following example for a better understanding.
 Here, the EXISTS Operator example will return all records from the EmployeeDetails table where there are no records in the EmployeeContactDetails for the matching employee ID column.

 SELECT * FROM EmployeeDetails WHERE NOT EXISTS (SELECT * FROM EmployeeContactDetails WHERE EmployeeDetails.ID = EmployeeContactDetails.EmployeeID);